tinymce/tinymce-docs/plugins/imagetools.md

 ### Options
 ### `imagetools_cors_hosts`

-Image Tools cannot work with images from other domains due to security measures imposed by browsers on so called Cross-origin HTTP requests.
-To overcome these constraints, Cross-Origin Resource Sharing (CORS) should be explicitly enabled on the specified domain(s) (more information can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).
+Image Tools cannot work with images from another domains due to security measures imposed by browsers on so called cross-origin HTTP requests.
+To overcome these constraints, Cross-Origin Resource Sharing (CORS) must be explicitly enabled on the specified domain(s) (for more information check [HTTP access control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).

-Array of domains with CORS enabled on them can be passed to TinyMCE via `imagetools_cors_hosts` option.
+Array of supported domains for the images (with CORS enabled on them) can be supplied to TinyMCE via `imagetools_cors_hosts` option.

 **Type:** `String`